-7. Does the Gender of Directors Matter When Boards are Particularly Needed?
+7. Does the Gender of Directors Matter at Times of CEO Turnover?

 Firing and hiring the CEO, and bridging the gaps between CEOs are among a board's most important functions (Mace, 1971; and Weisbach, 1988).
 For this reason, and because CEO turnover is one of the few observable variables that may reflect the work of boards, CEO turnover has been addressed quite frequently in board studies (e.g., Weisbach, 1988; Adams and Ferreira, 2009).
 I choose to focus on this transitional period so as to gain a better understanding on how the gender of directors affects the working of boards during such periods when they are particularly needed.
 The following section (7.1) examines the impact of the gender composition of boards above the surface before a CEO is replaced.
-Namely, similarly to Adams and Ferreira (2009), the section examines how the gender of directors, combined with financial performance, impacts upon the likelihood that CEOs of GBCs be replaced.
-The next section (7.2) examines the impact of the gender composition of boards
+Namely, the section examines how the gender of directors, combined with financial performance, impacts upon the likelihood that CEOs of GBCs be replaced.
+The next section (7.2) examines the impact of the gender composition of boards below the surface, i.e., at its meetings, during the periods a firm is between CEOs.